 Eggplant Crunchburger [Vegan, Gluten-Free]

-What Ingredients Do You Need To Make Eggplant Crunchburger [Vegan, Gluten-Free]
+Ingredients You Need for Eggplant Crunchburger [Vegan, Gluten-Free]

 For the Horseradish Mustard Mayo